 - Durable – Rugged build quality that will be able to handle frequent use.
 The added protective bag is a great bonus.

-Yamaha has another winner on their hands with the STAGEPAS 1K.
-Offering plenty of raw power the unit is capable of tackling medium-sized venues.
-Built tough and looks smart.
+Yamaha has another winner on their hands with the STAGEPAS 1K MKII.
+Offering plenty of raw power, the unit is capable of tackling medium-sized venues.
+Built tough to Yamaha’s exacting standards.
 The flexible mixer section includes FX and adjustments for room types.

-The STAGEPAS 1K is a well-rounded and flexible portable PA system that packs a serious punch.
+The STAGEPAS 1K MKII is a well-rounded and flexible portable PA system that packs a serious punch.

 Our Expert Buying Guide